 From time to time, new software features for your radio may be developed.
-Your radio has therefore been designed to allow its internal software to be updated using your Internet connection.
+Your sound system has therefore been designed to allow its internal software to be updated using your Internet connection.

 You should not attempt to update your radio unless it is recommended to you by Roberts Customer Services.
-Updating the software may remove all network settings, radio station presets and alarm settings from your radio.
+Updating the software may remove all network settings, radio station presets and alarm settings from your sound system.

 It is important that you do not attempt this procedure unless you have a good Internet connection and a reliable mains power supply.
-Make sure that your WiFi connection is reliable before proceeding.
-Your radio will not be able to update its software while it is running on batteries.
+If the radio connects to your router using a WiFi connection, make sure that this is also reliable before proceeding.

-- The 'Software update' option is accessed via the 'System settings' menu.
+- The 'Software update' option is accessed via the System Settings menu.
 When you select 'Software update' the menu will display 'Auto check setting' and 'Check now'.
-If you want your radio to check periodically for new software versions rotate the Tuning/Select control to highlight 'Auto check settings'.
+If you want your sound system to check periodically for new software versions rotate the Tuning/Select control to highlight 'Auto check settings'.
 Then press the control and select 'YES'.
 If you do not want your radio to check for updates select the 'NO' option. - 2.
 To check if there are any software updates available currently, rotate the Tuning/Select control to highlight 'Check now' and then press the control.
-The radio will check to see if an update is available.
+The sound system will check to see if an update is available.
 The display will show 'Checking for new versions'.
 If there are no updates then the display will show 'Software up to date'.
 If a software update is available your radio will then offer the choice of updating the software or not, displaying 'New version available.
 Update software?'.
-Select the 'YES' option if you wish to go through the update process. - 3 If you choose to update your radio it will first download the new software and will then reprogram its internal memory.
+Select the 'YES' option if you wish to go through the update process. - 3 If you choose to update your sound system it will first download the new software and will then reprogram its internal memory.
 This may take a few minutes depending on the speed of your internet connection. - 4.
-Once the software update is completed, the radio will prompt you to press Select to restart.
-Press the Tuning/Select control and your radio will then restart.
+Once the software update is completed, the sound system will prompt you to press Select to restart.
+Press the Tuning/Select control and your sound system will then restart.
 You may find that you will need to reconfigure your network connection following an update.
 You may also need to re-enter all radio station presets, alarm settings, and configuration options.

-VERY IMPORTANT: Do not switch off the power to the radio until the update operation is complete and the radio has restarted, otherwise the unit may become permanently damaged.
+VERY IMPORTANT: Do not switch off the power to the sound system until the update operation is complete and the radio has restarted, otherwise the unit may become permanently damaged.